havan/camino-docs/docs/partners/partner-config.md

 ## Actors and components

-Before delving into the details of how to configure a Partner, it is useful to go through an explanation of involved actors (human and software components, onchain and offchain) and their specific responsibilities in the Partner's operation on Camino Messenger.
+Before delving into the details of how to configure a Partner, it is useful to go through an explanation of involved actors (human and software components, on-chain and off-chain) and their specific responsibilities in the Partner's operation on Camino Messenger.

 ```mermaid
 graph TD